ulftenaar/HKUStudentUnionHugo/content/about/index.md

 draft = false
 title = 'About'
 layout = 'pageautoindex'
-summary = ''
-categories = ['']
-tags = ['']
-+++
-The Union tries to be as transparent as possible.
+summary = 'The Union tries to be as transparent as possible.
 On this page you can find most information about our organisation and our values.
 This page is a work in progress and we are updating it constantly.
 Have a question or is there information missing?
-Mail us at: ants@hkustudentunion.com
+Mail us at: ants@hkustudentunion.com' categories = [''] tags = ['']
++++

 #### Mission and Purpose
 *Do Something about institutional racism